xiaoyunyang/xiaoyunyang.github.io/content/post/life/experience-buying-home-in-ny-during-covid.md

     - Make sure you find a attorney before you start this step.
 The lawyer's name needs to be listed in the deal sheet and the lawyer will be involved in closing the contract.

 4. **Get the money ready:**
     - If you need gift money from your parents to afford the down-payment or bump up the post-closing reserve, do that right now.
-Even if you don't need the money for the down-payment, get the gift anyway to increase your post-closing refund, which will strengthen your coop board application.
+Even if you don't need the money for the down-payment, get the gift anyway to increase your post-closing refund, which will strengthen your co-op board application.
     - There will be a form to fill out for the gift giver during the underwriting process later on but there's no special process to transfer the gift money to your bank account right away.
 Make sure to double check if the gift will incur a gifting tax.

 5. **Make the official offer:**